extras-evolution/MultiVideos/assets/snippets/multivideos/readme_en.txt

 Plugin options

-TV Ids — id of tv parameter, which contains videogallery.
+TV Ids ï¿½ id of tv parameter, which contains videogallery.
 It's possible to submit several ids separated with comma.
-Template, Role — ids of templates and roles allowed for plugin, optional
+Template, Role ï¿½ ids of templates and roles allowed for plugin, optional
-Preview: width, Preview: height — thumbnail size in manager Thumbs folder — absolute path of folder for saving thumbnails downloaded from video hosting Force download — choose «No» to allow thumbnail download only when there's no thumbnail image in folder
+Preview: width, Preview: height ï¿½ thumbnail size in manager Thumbs folder ï¿½ absolute path of folder for saving thumbnails downloaded from video hosting Force download ï¿½ choose ï¿½Noï¿½ to allow thumbnail download only when there's no thumbnail image in folder

 MultiVideos Snippet